NathanWailes/upwork/2018/11/flask_api_using_google_platform/README.md

 ### Docker

-1. Build the Docker image: `docker build -t logleap-pubsub-subscriber .`
+1. Build the Docker image: `docker build -t pubsub-subscriber .`
-1. Run the image: `docker run -it -e GOOGLE_APPLICATION_CREDENTIALS_PLAINTEXT='<contents of credentials JSON with newlines removed>' logleap-pubsub-subscriber`
+1. Run the image: `docker run -it -e GOOGLE_APPLICATION_CREDENTIALS_PLAINTEXT='<contents of credentials JSON with newlines removed>' pubsub-subscriber`
     - Note the single-quotes surrounding the environment variable's value.
     - The `-it` flag is to make the container's STDOUT show up in the Docker window you have open.